sh31bie/IT-FOR-STATS-Summary/README.md

 TOPIC 2 : FUNDAMENTALS OF COMPUTER OPERATIONS.
 Computers work by following set instructions given to it telling it what to do and how to do it.
+CPU: Central Processing Unit - it is the thinking